-This information explains the relationship between HPV and some head and neck cancers.
+This information explains HPV and how it can cause head and neck cancers.

 What is HPV?

-Human Papilloma Virus (HPV) is a virus that can infect the skin and the mucosa (lining) of the mouth, throat, genitals, and anal area.
+Human Papilloma Virus (HPV) is a virus that can infect the skin and the mucosa (lining) of your mouth, throat, genitals, and anal area.
 Infections with HPV are common.
-Most people infected with HPV will not have any symptoms, and their immune system will get rid of the HPV infection without any treatment.
-In some cases, however, HPV can lead to cancer.
-We do not know why some people are able to get rid of their HPV infection before it causes cancer, and why others cannot.Back to top
+Most people with HPV have any symptoms and their immune system will get rid of the HPV infection without any treatment.
+In some cases, HPV can lead to cancer.
+We don’t know why some people are able to get rid of their HPV infection before it causes cancer, and why others can’t.Back to top

 Are there different types of HPV?